A Guide to Crawl Spaces

 If the floor of your crawl space is unfinished consider installing a crawl space vapor barrier.

-It’s basically sheet plastic that prevents moisture from evaporating from the soil into the enclosed space.
+It’s basically sheet plastic that prevents moisture from evaporating from the soil into

 These need to be installed properly in order to create an ideal seal — consider contracting a professional to have a vapor barrier installed if soil moisture is a problem.